oliora/oliora.github.io/_posts/2022-01-20-On-proposed-status_value.md

 auto queue::pop() -> expected<pair<T, contention_type>, queue_op_error>;
 ```

-In conclusion, I don't think that there is a room for new *standard* class `status_value`.
+In conclusion, I don't think that there is a room for *standard fundamental* class `status_value`.
 Adding `status_value` does not replace `expected` so the latter will be eventually added anyway.
 In the meantime, `expected` class covers more use-cases including ones where `status_value` can be used so it's clearly a more universal.
 And I'd rather see less number of error handling approaches in the C++ standard than other way around.
 Remember, what's added to the standard stays in the standard[^1]!

 [^1]: Rare exceptions exist